Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 ### Scenario.
 How the sample uses MSAL.NET (and MSAL.js)

-- `TodoListClient` uses  MSAL.NET to acquire a token for the user in order to call **TodoListService** Web API.
+- `TodoListClient` uses  MSAL.NET to acquire an access token for the user in order to call **TodoListService** Web API.
 For more information about how to acquire tokens interactively, see [Acquiring tokens interactively Public client application flows](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Acquiring-tokens-interactively---Public-client-application-flows).
 - `TodoListSPA`, the single page application, uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to acquire the access token to call **TodoListService** Web API.
-- Then `TodoListService` also uses MSAL.NET  to get a token to act on behalf of the user to call the Microsoft Graph.
+- Then `TodoListService` also uses MSAL.NET  to get an access token to act on behalf of the user to call the Microsoft Graph.
 For details, see [Service to service calls on behalf of the user](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Service-to-service-calls-on-behalf-of-the-user).
 It then decorates the todolist item entered by the user, with the First name and the Last name of the user.
-Below is a screen copy of what happens when the user named *automation service account* entered "item1" in the textbox.
+Below is a screenshot of what happens when the user named *automation service account* entered "item1" in the textbox.

   ![Todo list client](./ReadmeFiles/TodoListClient.png)